(EXPIRED) Continuous Heavy Traffic Expected at Land Checkpoints for September School Holiday from 30 Aug – 8 Sep

 EXPIRED

-Oh no, the deal has ended
+Oh no, the promo has ended

 Don't miss out again, get the latest news via